-Country Requirements (Q 2.1) Grounds for refusal (Q 2.2) Language of the request (Q 2.3) Content of the request: Information allowing to identify the means of electronic communications; inducement of reasonable grounds; time period for which the data is required; other circumstances justifying the execution of the request. have already been initiated.
-Spain Usual legal requirements for mutual assistance requests: translation, description of facts, description of the offence, etc.; Issuance of a judicial order to obtain the data from ISPs and other holders of data; The request must relate to a serious crime.
+Country Requirements (Q 2.1) Grounds for refusal (Q 2.2) Language of the request (Q 2.3) of a judicial order, where applicable; Form of the request: Written form; Content of the request: Information allowing to identify the means of electronic communications; inducement of reasonable grounds; time period for which the data is required; other circumstances justifying the execution of the request The data requested is related to national security; The request concerns a case for which proceedings have already been initiated.
+33. Spain Usual legal requirements for mutual assistance requests: translation, description of facts, description of the offence, etc.; Issuance of a judicial order to obtain the data from ISPs and other holders of data; The request must relate to a serious crime.
 No information available.
 Required: Spanish.
 (Subject to exceptions provided by bilateral agreements).
 Problems Time and money involved; Lack of practitioners having skills in foreign language.
-Switzerland Request from a judicial law enforcement authority; Sufficient presentation of the facts (modus operandi); Translation of the request (German, French, Italian); Compliance with the applicable procedure, including the issuance of a court order; The offence must be punishable in both requesting and requested States; The measures required are proportionate to the objectives set in the request.
+34. Switzerland Request from a judicial law enforcement authority; Sufficient presentation of the facts (modus operandi); Translation of the request (German, French, Italian); Compliance with the applicable procedure, including the issuance of a court order; The offence must be punishable in both requesting and requested States; The measures required are proportionate to the objectives set in the request.
 Absence of translation in an accepted language; No competence of the requesting authority to request mutual assistance; The request is retroactive and regards data stored for more than six months; Lack of information of the facts (modus operandi) Required: German, French, or Italian.
 In practice, a draft in English can be presented to national authorities.
-"The former Yugoslav Republic of Macedonia" Form of the request: MLA letter Content of the request: Type and location of data requested; criminal offence involved; legal basis (Criminal Code).
-Compliance with the applicable procedure, The request concerns a political offence or a related offence, or a fiscal offence.
-The execution of the request is likely to prejudice the sovereignty, security, ordre public or other essential interests of the State.
-Required: No specific requirement (national language of the requesting authority is accepted).
-The MoJ translates requests into Macedonian.
+35. "The former Yugoslav Form of the request: MLA letter Content of the request: Type and location of The request concerns a political offence or a related offence, or a fiscal offence.
+Required: No specific requirement (national language of the requesting